dotnet/EntityFramework.Docs/entity-framework/core/performance/efficient-querying.md

 ## Efficient pagination

 Pagination refers to retrieving results in pages, rather than all at once; this is typically done for large resultsets, where a user interface is shown that allows the user to navigate to the next or previous page of the results.
 A common way to implement pagination with databases is to use the `Skip` and `Take` operators (`OFFSET` and `LIMIT` in SQL); while this is an intuitive implementation, it's also quite inefficient.
-For pagination that allows moving on page at a time (as opposed to jumping to arbitrary pages), consider using *keyset pagination* instead.
+For pagination that allows moving one page at a time (as opposed to jumping to arbitrary pages), consider using *keyset pagination* instead.

 For more information, [see the documentation page on pagination](xref:core/querying/pagination).